 Why capitalize one and not the other?
 Watchdog organization the Columbia Journalism Review (CJR) states, “White carries a different set of meanings; capitalizing the word in this context risks following the lead of white supremacists.”

-If you’re still left to question why style guides are generally not capitalizing “white” as well, AP’s Vice President of Standards John Daniszewski explains their position more explicitly here.
+If you’re still left to question why AP style guide is generally not capitalizing “white” as well, AP’s Vice President of Standards John Daniszewski explains their position more explicitly here.

 A caution on Latinx

 Well-meaning brands have started using the Latinx term as a gender-neutral alternative to Latino/Latina.
 But you may want to hold off.
 Here’s the problem: Only 3% of the Latino population in the U.S. use the “x” with Latin.
 As many as 76% haven’t even heard of the term before.
-While it may be picking up steam among young Latinos and Hispanics, there seems to be some time and space needed before it’s generally accepted.
+While it may be picking up steam, there seems to be some time needed before it’s generally accepted.

 Pew Research explains more in their study of the term here, and CNN goes more in-depth on how and why Latinos and Hispanics are either indifferent or opposed to the terminology.
 In fact, CNN reports that some who “take issue with the term ‘Latinx’ have proposed ‘Latiné’ or ‘Latinu’ as gender-neutral alternatives that are more consistent with the way Spanish is spoken.”